Skip to main content

 • 4 credits

 A historical review of the fragile and volatile U.S.–China relationship from the opening by Richard Nixon in the early 1970’s until the present.
 Several individual sessions will be led by current or former executive branch or congressional officials, business people, journalists, representatives of non-governmental organizations and others who have worked in China or have participated in the making of U.S. policy toward China.
-Enrollment limited to CAPS participants.

 United We Stand – Divided We Fall: The Rise of Polarization and Social Division – and What it Means for America’s Future